CreativeRobotics/Commander/README.md

-Commander is a system for handling commands sent over serial ports or other Stream objects.
-Its designed to make it easy to create complex and powerfull text based interfaces for controlling your sketch.
+# Commander is a system for handling commands sent over serial ports or other Stream objects.

+## Its designed to make it easy to create complex and powerful text based interfaces for controlling your sketch.

 It allows you to define a list of text commands, a function to handle each command, and some help text that can be displayed when the 'help' command is sent.
 All the work of reading the incoming stream data, identifying the appropriate function and calling the handler is done by the commander object.
 It will run on most Arduino boards but is more suited to devices with large memory.